-Using License Text from the Data Library in the Notices Report
+Using License Text from the Revenera Data Library in the Notices Report

-If either the As-Found License Text or Notices Text field are populated and you want the Notices report to use the license content from the Code Insight data library, use this procedure to copy the license content from the library to the Notices Text field.
+If either the As-Found License Text or Notices Text field are populated and you want the Notices report to use the license content from the Revenera Data Library, use this procedure to copy the license content from the library to the Notices Text field.
 Any existing text in the Notices Text field is overwritten.
 You can modify the retrieved license content as needed.